MoveIt! Setup Assistant¶

 You are almost there.
 One last step - generating all the configuration files that you will need to start using MoveIt!

 - Click on the Configuration Files pane.
-Choose a location and name for the ROS package that will be generated containing your new set of configuration files (e.g. click browse, select a good location (e.g. your home dir), click Create New Folder, enter “pr2_moveit_generated”, and click Choose. “pr2_moveit_generated” is the location used in the rest of the documentation on this wiki).
-This does not have to be within your ROS package path.
+Choose a location and name for the ROS package that will be generated containing your new set of configuration files.
+Click browse, select a good location (for example, your home directory), click Create New Folder, call it “panda_moveit_config”, and click Choose. “panda_moveit_config” is the location used in the rest of the documentation on this wiki.
+This package does not have to be within your ROS package path.
 All generated files will go directly into the directory you have chosen.

 - Click on the Generate Package button.
 The Setup Assistant will now generate and write a set of launch and config files into the directory of your choosing.
 All the generated files will appear in the Generated Files/Folders tab and you can click on each of them for a description of what they contain.

 - Congratulations!! - You are now done generating the configuration files you need for MoveIt!

 - Start looking at how you can use the generated configuration files to play with MoveIt! using the MoveIt!
 RViz Plugin.

 - A faster IK solver than the default KDL solver, but takes some additional steps to setup: Kinematics/IKFast